Everton file appeal against 10-point deduction by Premier League

 Manchester Mayor and Everton season-ticket holder Andy Burnham has also raised concerns over the process by which the 10-point penalty was reached.

-Burnham criticised the lack of a Premier League sanctions policy before the charges were brought against the club and the attempt to introduce one in August this year, while the Everton case was being held, as “regulatory malpractice”.
+Burnham criticised the lack of a Premier League sanctions policy before the charges were brought against the club and the attempt to introduce one in August while the Everton case was being held, called it “regulatory malpractice”.

 Both Manchester City and reportedly Chelsea have been accused by the league of various breaches of regulations.

-City, the defending English and European champions, were accused by the league in February of providing misleading information about its finances from 2009-18, covering 115 alleged breaches.
+City, the defending English and European champions, were accused by the league in February of 115 breaches for allegedly providing misleading information about their finances from 2009 to 2018.